meowwtama/tp/docs/UserGuide.md

 * The default threshold set for libraries is -3.

 Examples:
+* `limit` will display the current limit.
 * `limit -4` will set the limit of the library to -4
-* `limit` will display the current limit.

 ### Clearing all entries : `clear`

-Clears all entries from the User List.
+Clears all entries from the Contact List.

 Format: `clear`